Equivalence classes of Wakamatsu tilting modules and preenveloping and precovering subcategories: Introduction

 \section{Introduction}

 Tilting theory plays a significant role in representation theory.
-Classical tilting modules were introduced over finite-dimensional algebras in the early 1980s by Brenner and Butler \cite{BB}, and by Happel and Ringel \cite{HR}.
-Miyashita \cite{M} studied tilting modules over general associative rings, while Wakamatsu \cite{W2} extended the notion of tilting modules to those with infinite projective dimension.
+Classical tilting modules over finite-dimensional algebras were introduced in the early 1980s by Brenner and Butler \cite{BB}, and independently by Happel and Ringel \cite{HR}.
+Miyashita \cite{M} studied tilting modules over general associative rings, while Wakamatsu \cite{W2} extended the notion of tilting modules to include those that do not necessarily have finite projective dimension.
 Green, Reiten, and Solberg \cite{GRS} referred to these modules as Wakamatsu tilting modules.

 Let $A$ be an Artin algebra.
 The notions of covariantly and contravariantly finite subcategories of $A\text{-mod}$ were introduced by Auslander and Smal{\O} in \cite{AS1, AS2} in order to study subcategories of $A\text{-mod}$ admitting almost split sequences.
 The study of these notions was further developed in \cite{AR1} in connection with tilting and cotilting left $A$-modules.
 Auslander and Reiten \cite{AR1} showed that the assignment $T \mapsto T^{\perp}$ yields a one-to-one correspondence between isomorphism classes of basic tilting left $A$-modules and covariantly finite coresolving subcategories of $A\text{-mod}$ in which every module admits a finite coresolution.
 In the same paper, they also proved that the assignment $T \mapsto {}^{\perp}T$ establishes a one-to-one correspondence between isomorphism classes of basic cotilting left $A$-modules and contravariantly finite resolving subcategories of $A\text{-mod}$ in which every module admits a finite resolution.
 In \cite{MR}, Mantese and Reiten extended these correspondences to Wakamatsu tilting left $A$-modules, generalizing the classical tilting and cotilting cases; see \cite[Theorems 2.10 and 2.12]{MR}.
-In the present paper, we aim to further generalize the results of Mantese and Reiten to arbitrary associative rings.
+In this paper, we further generalize the results of Mantese and Reiten to arbitrary right modules, not necessarily finitely generated, over arbitrary associative rings.

 Let $R$ be an associative ring with identity.
-We introduce an equivalence relation ${\sim}$ on right $R$-modules and establish the following results:
+We introduce an equivalence relation ${\sim}$ on the class of right $R$-modules and establish the following results: